 Once complete, motorists would travel north or south on US 23, then turn west near the existing KY 750 interchange to access the flyover loop and bridge into downtown Russell.

 This design not only replaces the old, deteriorating existing bridge but also improves area traffic flow by moving the KY 244 intersection south of its existing location at the congested Ironton-Russell bridge and US 23 intersection.

-Now that engineers have a bridge replacement design in hand, highway officials are working to secure the needed right of way and move utilities.
-Once that work is complete, the construction plans will go to bid, and a contractor will be chosen to complete the project.
+Since 2012, with a bridge replacement design in hand, highway officials have been working to secure the needed right of way and move utilities.
+Once that work was complete in 2019, work started on construction plans that would be advertised for bid.
+In March 2020, the Transportation Cabinet awarded a low-bid contract of $20,607,500 to Triton Construction Inc. and its subsidiaries to complete the project.